Figbird

 }

-// inspect the contents of the figbird cache directly
+// inspect the state of all of the queries in figbird

-3. The server should emit a websocket event after each operation (see Service Events)
+find,get,create,update,patch,remove - For realtime events, the server should emit a event after each mutation

 For example, if you have a comments resource in your application, you would have some or all of the following endpoints:

-The result of the find operation or GET /comments would be an object of shape { data, total, limit, skip } (Note: the pagination envolope will be customizable in Figbird in the future, but it’s current fixed to this format).
+The result of the find operation or GET /comments would be an object of shape { data, total, limit, skip } or similar.
+You can customise how all this gets mapped to your API by implementing a custom Adapter.
+See adapters/feathers.js for an example.